MCP access methods

 Go to AI Hub and click the MCP Servers tab.
 A list of your existing MCP servers displays.

-Click the MCP server card where you plan to token authentication.
+Click the MCP server card where you plan to use token access.

 Click User access.